DmitryLegostaev/python_test_task/README.md

 ## Notes
 1. There is a requirement in the task to use CircleCI as CI/CD tool, however, as been discussed during the interview, usage of CircleCI is not a strict requirement, so I decided to chose GitHub Workflows for this task by multiple reasons
 2. Some brief "how-to" run and publish the results on local pc is added, but details are missing intentionally, as the expected way to run tests is by CI/CD
+3. pylenium is used as a selenium wrapper in UI tests.
+It requires to conftest.py auto-generated stored in root of the repo.
+It contains some pep8 issues, and excluded from a flake8 lint

 ## Manual usage
 ### How to run the tests: